 The chemicals behind depression

-The chemicals that are highly suspected of playing a role in depression are serotonin and dopamine (the happy hormones).
-Serotonin and dopamine are neurotransmitters.
+It’s a bit ironic that the “happy hormones” serotonin and dopamine are the most likely suspects in depression.
+Both hormones are also neurotransmitters.
 They carry messages back and forth between nerve cells, giving the signals for certain functions.
-Both of these chemicals signal emotional responses including happiness and a sense of well-being.
+Both of these chemicals signal emotional responses, including happiness and a sense of well-being.

 Omega-3’s effect on anxiety and depression

-This omega-3 quality has been shown in scientific studies.
-With an 8-week trial on adults, the symptoms of depression were reported to decrease when omega-3 fish oil was added to the standard treatment for depression.
-Eicosapentaenoic acid [EPA] and docosahexaenoic acid [DHA].
+Scientific studies support omega-3’s effect on anxiety and depression.
+For instance, in an an 8-week trial on adults, depression symptoms decreased with the addition of omega-3 fatty acids.
+More specifically, the fatty acids Eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 These are the two primary Omega-3s, with EPA being more effective than DHA.

 Omega-3, lack of sleep, and depression

 Another form of depression that is common is called Seasonal Affective Disorder or SAD.
-As the name implies, it’s triggered by a change in seasons.
 This mostly affects people in northern regions that experience a lack of sunlight during the autumn and winter months.
 The lack of sunlight can lead to a drop in both serotonin and melatonin levels.

-Although not directly linked to depression, melatonin is a hormone that plays a big role in telling the body when to sleep and helps it stay asleep.
-When the levels of melatonin drop, it can lead to a disruption of sleep patterns and even trigger bouts of insomnia.
+Although not directly linked to depression, melatonin tells the body when to sleep and helps it stay asleep.
+Low levels can lead to a disruption of sleep patterns and even trigger bouts of insomnia.

 Sleep and depression are very intertwined.
-Depression can cause sleeping problems but sleeping problems can also cause depression.
-People who have frequent insomnia have been seen to have a higher risk of developing depression.
-A drop in melatonin levels can have effects that will lead to depression and this contributes to the onset of SAD.
+Depression can cause sleeping problems, but sleeping problems can also cause depression.
+People who have frequent insomnia have a higher risk of developing depression.
+A drop in melatonin levels can have effects that will lead to depression, contributing to the onset of SAD.

 A study by the University of Oxford in 2014 found that DHA regulated sleeping patterns in children.
 This indicates that DHA promotes the release of melatonin and plays a role in decreasing the chances of insomnia.
 Omega-3s also helps raise the levels of serotonin, battling the symptoms of SAD on a second front.
 DHA helps with melatonin but EPA has been shown to help with serotonin levels.
 In combination with vitamin B, a study showed that omega-3 regulated the release of serotonin as well.

-This disorder is a type of depressive disorder but depression is only one side of the coin.
+This disorder is a type of depressive disorder, but depression is only one side of the coin.
 Those with bipolar disorder swing back and forth between extremes.
-It’s broken down into two basic phases: the manic phase and depressive phase.
+It’s broken down into two basic phases: the manic phase and the depressive phase.

 During the manic phase, the person can feel elated, energetic, or irritated.
 In worse cases, this can involve periods of psychosis.
-On the other end of the spectrum, the depressive phase carries all the symptoms of major clinical depression and may also cause psychosis in severe cases.
+On the other end of the spectrum, the depressive phase carries all the symptoms of major clinical depression.
+It may also cause psychosis in severe cases.

 Omega 3 and Anxiety

 While not a depressive disorder on its own, anxiety often appears alongside depression.
 It is unknown if anxiety is a trigger for depressive episodes, a symptom of them, or both.
-Research has indicated that low serotonin levels are linked to anxiety, suggesting that depression and anxiety may simply arise from the same causes.
-Due to the beneficial quality that omega-3 fatty acids have at regulating serotonin levels and function, the mechanisms it employs to lessen the symptoms of depression may apply to anxiety as well.
+Low serotonin levels may be linked to anxiety.
+This suggests that depression and anxiety may simply arise from the same causes.

 When it comes to depressive or mood disorders, omega-3 offers many benefits.
 As the studies have shown, it fights off symptoms in a few different ways.
-Omega-3 can help with anxiety, depression, and bipolar disorder.
-By adding this nutrient into your diet, along with adopting a healthy lifestyle, it can make these disorders much easier to control and keep them from hindering the quality of life.
+To conclude, adding Omega-3 to your diet may help with anxiety, depression, and bipolar disorder.